 Since his first year at County College of Morris, Dr. Pilant has been active in online and hybrid courses, teaching all of his non-honors courses periodically throughout the academic year online.
 He has been appointed to a number of CCM college committees – including the Curriculum and Information Technologies Committees as well as the Advisory Board of the Center for teaching Excellence.
 Recently he was appointed co-chair of the College’s General Education Committee.
 He has also been the Assistant Chairperson of the Department of History and Political Science, from 2012-2014.

 Over the years Professor Pilant has had memberships in several professional societies, including the American Academy of Religion, the American Catholic Historical Society, and the National Association of Graduate Admissions Professionals.
 He has published several articles for edited essay collections, book reviews, and is working on research for several potential projects.
 He also gives public talks on a variety of historical and cultural subjects, both at the County College of Morris and, since Fall of 2011, for the great Horizons Project, sponsored by the Morris School District.

-Focusing most of his energies on teaching and course development, Professor Pilant makes time for his hobbies of downhill skiing, daily walks, classical music and reading.
+Focusing most of his energies on teaching and course development, Professor Pilant makes time for his hobbies of downhill skiing, classical music, art history, film, and reading.
 He is also an avid traveler, having spent part of his college senior year in Rome.

 Travels and Talks: